hrs-allbsd/syspack/README.md

 % make fetch
 ```

-The make fetch will copy /etc/rc.conf to example.com/foo/etc.
+The make fetch will copy `/etc/rc.conf` to `example.com/foo/etc`.

 ## Try it!

 Modifying one or more configuration files, installing them, and testing them
 are a typical cycle when you configure a system.
 Let's add a comment line
 to rc.conf.
-Not in /etc but in example.com/foo/etc:
+Not in `/etc` but in `example.com/foo/etc`:

 ```
 % cd example.com/foo/etc
 % echo "# test" >> rc.conf
 ```

-If you got a permission denied error, do "chmod +w rc.conf" in addition to it.
+If you got a permission denied error, do `chmod +w rc.conf` in addition to it.

-You can check what change is added by using "make diff":
+You can check what change is added by using `make diff`:

 ```
 % make diff
 ```

-And "make status" lists what files are changed:
+And `make status` lists what files are changed:

 ```
 % make status